gatsbyjs/gatsby/docs/docs/preparing-for-site-launch.md

 overview: true
 ---

-So your Gatsby site is done, and you're ready to share it with the world, **congratulations**! 🎉
+So, your Gatsby site is done, and you're ready to share it with the world, **congratulations**! 🎉

 Before you hit that deploy button though, there are a few things you can do to make sure your site is configured properly to be searchable, shareable, and properly navigable.